duckduckgo/iOS/.github/PULL_REQUEST_TEMPLATE.md

 1.

 <!--
-Before submitting a PR, please ensure you have tested a reasonable combination of the following.
+Before submitting a PR, please ensure you have tested the combinations you expect the reviewer to test, then delete configurations you *know* do not need explicit testing.

 Using a simulator where a physical device is unavailable is acceptable.

-Please delete configurations you *know* do not need explicit testing.
 -->

 **Orientation Testing**: